siteorigin/docs/widgets-bundle/form-building/state-emitters.md

 };
 ```

+The `field` parameter allows you to determine which field triggered the emitter.
+This can be useful for checking other fields in comparison to the current one.

 ## State Handlers

 Once a state has been emitted by any field in the form, the rest of the form can handle state changes by defining a state handler.
 The most common use case of this will be to show or hide fields, depending on the state of the form.